-Our approach to a gap year is simple.
-There are few opportunities in life to take a meaningful amount of time to pause, reflect, explore, and grow.
-There are even fewer opportunities where you can do so knowing you have a truly exceptional opportunity waiting for you.
-Students who come to Duke typically have been focused, active, and successful, for many years.
-This is your opportunity to catch your breath for a year, to gain some perspective, to make a difference in a community near or far, to grow as a person, and to be better prepared for all that college has to offer.
-Some students may even receive financial support from Duke to support their gap year plans.
+At Duke, our approach to a gap year is simple.
+We believe there are few opportunities in life to take a meaningful amount of time to pause, reflect, and explore.
+There are even fewer opportunities where you can do so knowing you have an exceptional opportunity waiting for you.
+If you are admitted to Duke as a first-year undergraduate and wish to defer your enrollment, you have two options:

-- All students taking a gap year, either independently or through the Duke Gap Year Program, are required to enroll at Duke the following year.
+To learn about Duke’s general gap year policies, visit admissions.duke.edu/gapyear.
+Note that all students taking a gap year, either through the DGYP or independently, are required to enroll at Duke the following year.